bsodmike/connect-1password/README.md

 ### Upcoming enhancements

 - [ ] The current goal is to cover all existing API end-points (in progress).
+- [ ] Setup Github CI with account donated by 1Password (thanks team!)
 - TBD: If you have any requests, please open an issue!

 ## Development